JustinBeckwith/linkinator-action/README.md

 - `paths` - Paths to scan for 404s.
 Defaults to `*.md`.
 - `concurrency` - The number of connections to make simultaneously.
 Defaults to `100`.
 - `recurse` - Recursively follow links on the same root domain.
 Defaults to `false`.
-- `linksToSkip` - List of urls in regexy form to not include in the check.
+- `linksToSkip` - List of urls in regexy form to not include in the check. (`skip` is also accepted)
 - `timeout` - Request timeout in ms.  Defaults to 0 (no timeout).
 - `markdown` - Automatically parse and scan markdown if scanning from a location on disk.
 Defaults to `true`.
 - `serverRoot` - When scanning a locally directory, customize the location on disk where the server is started.
 Defaults to the root of your GitHub repository.